-- 2. Reportable Incidents.
-A reportable incident is a possible, suspected, or alleged violation of the Law of War.
-DoD Directive 2311.01E describes the reporting requirements for Law of War violations as follows: - "6.3 Reports of Incidents.
-All military and U.S. civilian employees, contractor personnel, and subcontractors assigned to or accompanying a DoD Component shall report reportable incidents through their chain of Command.
-Contracts shall require contractor employees to report reportable incidents to the Commander of the unit they are accompanying or the installation to which they are assigned, or to the Combatant Commander.
-Such reports may be made through other channels, such as the military police, a judge advocate, or an inspector general." - 3.
+- a.
+All military and U.S. civilian employees, contractor personnel, and subcontractors assigned to or accompanying a DoD Component must report through their chain of command all reportable incidents, including those involving allegations of non-DoD personnel having violated the law of war. - b.
+Contracts must require contractor employees to report reportable incidents to the commander of the unit they are accompanying or the installation to which they are assigned, or to the appropriate Combatant Commander. - c.
+Reports of incidents may be made through other channels, such as the military police, a judge advocate, or an inspector general.
+Reports made to officials other than those specified in this paragraph will, nonetheless, be accepted and immediately forwarded through the recipient's chain of command.
+Reports will also be forwarded to the chain of command of the subject of the allegation, where appropriate." - 3.
 What and Where to Report.
 An IG who becomes aware of a reportable incident must report the incident as soon as possible to the Commander (Directing Authority) for action AND inform the next higher echelon IG with a concurrent report to TIG through DAIG's Assistance Division (SAIG-AC) using IG communications within two working days after receipt.